An airplane tacking off with Chicago Union Station in the background.

 Things to Keep in Mind:

-Here are a few tips to remember while planning your trip.
+Here are a few tips to keep in mind while planning your trip.

 • Plan for additional travel time.
 Like all forms of transportation, trains can get delayed, and you will still need to take the shuttle.
 Therefore, account for this when scheduling your train and flight tickets.